dtn7/dtn7-rs/doc/ecla.md

 ![ECLA Model](./graphics/ecla_overview.drawio.png)

 The External Convergence Layer Agent allows implementing Convergence Layer Agents externally (e.g. outside the dtn7-rs codebase).
 It works by exposing a realtime JSON API via WebSocket or TCP.
 With the help of the ECLA it is possible to easily implement new transmission layers in different languages.
 All languages that can encode / decode JSON and communicate via WebSocket or TCP should in theory work.
-Additionally, the ECLA contains a optional and simple beacon system that can be used for peer discovery.
+Additionally, the ECLA contains an optional and simple beacon system that can be used for peer discovery.

-A client that connects to the ECLA and implements a new transmission layer is called a External Convergence Layer Module (in short ECL-Module).
+A client that connects to the ECLA and implements a new transmission layer is called an External Convergence Layer Module (in short ECL-Module).

 ## Arguments

 To enable the ECLA add the argument ``--ecla`` to dtnd.

-## Transport Layer Agents
+## Implemented Connectors

 ### WebSocket